apache/arrow-go/dev/release/README.md

 $ dev/release/verify_rc.sh ${VERSION} ${RC}
 ```

-Here is an example to release 18.0.0 RC1:
+Here is an example to verify the release 18.0.0 RC1:

 ```console
 $ dev/release/verify_rc.sh 18.0.0 1
 ```

-If the verification is succeeded, `RC looks good!` is shown.
+If the verification is successful, the message `RC looks good!` is shown.